Size Doesn't Matter: The Bennett's Bastards Series, book five

 “Fair enough.
 But… you’ll see,” she said distractedly, straining her neck to look over Sophie’s shoulder.

-Sophie followed Angela’s gaze and turned to watch a young man rip his shirt off, revealing a body of washboard abs and a plethora of tattoos to a crowd of squealing women.
+Sophie followed Anna’s gaze and turned to watch a young man rip his shirt off, revealing a body of washboard abs and a plethora of tattoos to a crowd of squealing women.
 Ten years ago, she would have been one of those women.
 Hell, ten years ago she would have been the one ripping her shirt off for a cheering audience.

 Now she just rolled her eyes and refocussed her attention on her friend, one eyebrow cocked and a small grin lifting her lips.
 “A little young for you, isn’t he?”
-Angela’s taste in men usually ran to the more mature variety.
+Anna’s taste in men usually ran to the more mature variety.

-Angela grinned back.
+Anna grinned back.
 “A little.
 He’s still pretty to look at though.”
 She sipped her drink.
 “What was I saying?
 Oh, yeah.
 No way is Ethan missing his own party.”

 Which begged the question, why was she still entertaining the idea of being with such a self-absorbed arsehole?